 Roof restoration for community buildings such as condominiums or retirement homes is something Alliance Group is no stranger to.
-As with any occupied building, the goal is to complete the work in a time efficient manner while providing a safe environment for all crew members and building users.
+As with any commercial roof coating job involving occupied buildings, the goal is to complete the work in a time efficient manner while providing a safe environment for all crew members and building users.
 When it comes to condominium buildings, property managers, and owners don’t want to disturb tenants with an intensive project like roof replacement.
 Of course, worse is allowing a roof leak problem to manifest itself into bigger problems such as interior leaks, mold, and even structural building damage.
 This is why it’s important to have a roof inspection done.
 Commercial flat roof inspections will detect damage and moisture within the roofing system with tools such as moisture meters and by removing core samples.

 With this procedure in place, a roofing professional can provide you with an accurate quote and plan of action on the work needed.
 See our video below for an overview of our roof coating project in Melbourne, Florida.

 Visible Signs of Roof Coating Damage

 The flat roof in the video above had a saturated layer of foam.
 If allowed on the roof for long enough, this would have cause water damage to the subsequent building materials.
 Water soaked foam also contributes to unnecessary weight to the building as a whole.
 In a severe case, this unnecessary added weight could cause support systems to fail and ultimately collapse.